 It still won't be for everyone, but it's now something that every investor should consider.
 Getting the ownership structure right could make a huge different to the amount of tax you pay over your lifetime (and beyond) – so let's take a look at the pros and cons…

 Before we do though, a quick disclaimer: this is not tax advice.
-I'm just sharing general information, not making any kind of recommendation – except recommending that you talk to a tax professional if any of these issues affect you.
+I'm just sharing general information, not making any kind of recommendation If you want tax advice, you should pay an expert for it.

 Are you a trader or an investor?

 The first important distinction to draw when making this decision is whether you’re a property trader or investor.